 To make your veggies more exciting, you can also try Sriracha, hot sauce, low sodium soy sauce, or adding nuts and seeds.

-Note: Although salt influences taste a lot, I recommend you limit your intake, as salt may increase blood pressure and damage blood vessels.
+Note: Although salt influences taste a lot, I recommend limiting your intake, as salt may increase blood pressure and damage blood vessels.

 6. Try different ways to prepare your vegetables